LucaNoah/gfeller-herbs-wf/README.md

 The possibility of adding products with weight and properly reflecting this information in the shopping cart as the order, also with adjusted prices.

 ### - Delete Shopping Bag Products
-In the future, products in the shopping cart should also be deleted by pressing a button instead by entering 0.
+In the future, products in the shopping cart should also be deleted by pressing a button (like the edit button) instead by entering 0.

 ## Technologies Used